DexterHuang/CyberCodeOnline/Rules.md

 ### Chat Rules
 * Stay family friendly
 * Be kind
+* Use English in global chat if possible
 * Don't:
   - Be a jerk
   - Spam
   - Advertise
   - Impersonate others
-  - Unnecessarily complain about the game
-  - Talk in other languages other than English in the Global Chat